Pentecostalism in South Africa: Mid-20th Century

-In 1932, the South African branch of the Assemblies of God separate from the American branch.
+In 1932, the South African branch of the Assemblies of God separated from the American branch.
 The South African branch of the Assemblies of God was unique in that during the Apartheid-era, they avoided racial segregation, though they were still divided into different associations that reflected the racial differences.
 These associations were reunited in 2002 to form one of the largest Classical Pentecostal denominations in South Africa.

 During this time, the majority of white Pentecostals supported apartheid or remained apolitical.
-One of the county's biggest Pentecostal denominations, The Apostolic Faith Mission, has an all-white leadership council.
+One of the country's biggest Pentecostal denominations, The Apostolic Faith Mission, had an all-white leadership council.
 Many white church leaders at this time were a part of the apartheid-era government, such as Gerrie Wessels, who was a senator of the National Party in 1955 and served as vice-president for the Apostolic Faith Mission until 1969.
 Black Pentecostal leaders during this time usually tended to avoid political involvement.
 Nicholas Bhengu, a prominent leader of the Assemblies of God in the 1950s, condemned political involvement, even considering it to be un-Christian.
-He created a "Back to God Crusade" where he emphasised restoring black dignity and fighting crime while staying out of politics.
+He created a "Back to God Crusade" where he emphasised restoring black dignity and fighting crime while staying out of politics.Bhengu’s friend Edgar M. Louton was later forced to cut ties with the Assemblies of God because of his criticism of Apartheid.

 Late 20th Century

 In the 1970s and 80s, there was rapid growth in neo-Pentecostal churches such as the Rhema Church, and Durban Christian Center.
 Ray McCauley was the country's most important white neo-Pentecostal leader.
 He was the founder of the Rhema Church in 1979, and the president of the International Fellowship of Christian Churches in 1985, which is the country's largest association of Charismatic and neo-Pentecostal churches.

 in 1994, the African Christian Democratic Party was founded by Pentecostals and evangelicals with focus on opposition to abortion and homosexuality.
 In 1994, Kenneth Meshoe, a pastor of the Pentecostal Hope of Glory Tabernacle, was elected to parliament.
-Eventually, other Pentecostal leaders such as Ray McCauley and Frank Chikane criticize the party for their focus on being conservative.
+Eventually, other Pentecostal leaders such as Ray McCauley and Frank Chikane criticized the party for their focus on being conservative.

-In 1996, the two, previously separate black and white, branches of the Apostolic Faith Mission reunite.
-At the celebration, the president of the church, Isak Burger, apologizes to Chikane for the sins of the church during the apartheid era.
-Later on that year, Chikane is elected to vice president of the church and in 1997, is elected to the National Executive of the ANC, and then in 1999, becomes the director-general for the office of President Thabo Mbeki.
+In 1996, the two, previously separate black and white, branches of the Apostolic Faith Mission reunited.
+At the celebration, the president of the church, Isak Burger, apologized to Chikane for the sins of the church during the apartheid era.
+Later on that year, Chikane was elected as vice president of the church and in 1997, elected to the National Executive of the ANC, and then in 1999, became the director-general for the office of President Thabo Mbeki.

 By 2006, four members of the African Christian Democratic Party are members of parliament, including Pentecostal pastor Meshoe.